pycom/pycom-documentation/content/firmwareapi/pycom/network/coap.md

 Returns with a list of elements showing internal information about this CoAP Client Session:

-* `destination` is the IPv4 Address of the CoAp Server where this CoAp Client Session has joined.
+* `Item 0:` is the IPv4 Address of the CoAp Server where this CoAp Client Session has joined.
-* `port` is the port of the CoAp Server where this CoAp Client Session has joined.
+* `Item 1:` is the port of the CoAp Server where this CoAp Client Session has joined.

 ## Class CoapResource